Add Custom Server Software or Version

 -

-archive as it is no longer needed. -
+Once done, you may delete the archive as it is no longer needed.

-Ensure that the main
+Make sure that the main

 .jar